Dallas Cowboys Logo

 Dallas Cowboys: Brand overview

 The Dallas Cowboys are a professional football team based in Arlington, Texas.
-The team entered the National Football League in 1960, competing in the Eastern Division of the National Football Conference.
-The team was founded by a group of investors who jointly owned shares: John Murchison (45%) and Clint Murchison Jr. (45%) were significant shareholders, while William Hawn, Bedford Wynne, and Toddy Lee each held 5%.
+The franchise entered the National Football League in 1960 and was placed in the Eastern Division of the National Football Conference.
+It was founded by a group of investors led by John Murchison and Clint Murchison Jr., each holding 45%, with William Hawn, Bedford Wynne, and Toddy Lee owning smaller shares.

 Meaning and History

-The Dallas Cowboys team once updated its first logo, which was created in 1961.
-However, the transformations did not bring significant changes – the artists approached the task conservatively and retained the original drawing, adding just two outlines.
+The Dallas Cowboys once updated their first logo, created in 1961.
+However, the transformations did not bring significant changes.
+The artists approached the task conservatively, retaining the original drawing and adding only two outlines.
 This happened in 1964, after which the club owners considered the redesign complete and no longer returned to the issue of modernizing the style.
 From the very beginning, the club used only two logos.
-Both emblems feature a blue five-pointed star, which pays tribute to Texas’s past, nicknamed “The Lone Star State.”
+Both emblems feature a blue five-pointed star that pays tribute to Texas’s nickname, “The Lone Star State.”
 It symbolizes Texas’s struggle for independence from Mexico and national unity.

 What is Dallas Cowboys?